ogsadmin/ctrlx-automation-sdk/README.md

 __These installation steps are required on both an App Build Environment and an Ubuntu Server or Desktop System.__

-<span style="color:red">The following instructions seem to only only work, if the commands are executed from the users root folder (`/home/boschrexroth/`)!
-Do not install in a subfolder, else the datalayer .deb package install fails.</span>
+$${\color{red}The following instructions seem to only only work, if the commands are executed from the users root folder (`/home/boschrexroth/`)!
+Do not install in a subfolder, else the datalayer .deb package install fails.}$$

 ### Clone and Install the ctrlX AUTOMATION SDK